eleonorehalvarsson/mastodonc.github.com/_posts/2017-10-20-driving-public-sector-innovation-with-data.md

 ## Stay Connected!

 The full report will be published later in 2017.
-In the meantime, if you’re a public sector leader working with data, keen to connect with colleagues, and stay in touch with the latest ideas, join the [UK Data Connect Slack channel](https://join.slack.com/t/mastodonctest/shared_invite/enQtMjU4ODMwODk4Mzg1LWNhMWQ2ZWJmNDQxNDFmY2MxNTkwNjc3NjJhMzIzOGVlNzNiN2NjMzg5MzQ1YTE1NzczODZhNTY2YmZjNjE2ODg).
+In the meantime, if you’re a public sector leader working with data, keen to connect with colleagues, and stay in touch with the latest ideas, join the UK Data Connect Slack channel.
+Send us an [email](mailto:theteam@mastodonc.com) and we’ll send you the magic link!

 Finally our thanks go to the participants for making such valuable contributions to our understanding of a complex area.
 And to Nevena, Eddie and the Nesta team for their skilful facilitation, useful insights and efficient organisation.